splunk/splunk-connect-for-syslog/docs/architecture.md

 ## Collector Location

-Since syslog is a "send and forget" protocol, it does not perform well when routed through substantial (and especially WAN) network infrastructure, including front-side load balancers.
+Since syslog is a "send and forget" protocol, it does not perform well when routed through substantial network infrastructure, including front-side load balancers, and Particularly WAN.
 The most reliable way to collect syslog traffic is to provide for edge collection rather than centralized collection.
-Avoid centrally locating your syslog server, the UDP and (stateless) TCP traffic cannot adjust for this and data loss will occur.
+If you centrally locate your syslog server, the UDP and (stateless) TCP traffic cannot adjust and data loss will occur.

 ## syslog Data Collection at Scale
 As a best practice, do not co-locate syslog-ng servers for horizontal scale and load balance to them with a front-side load balancer:

-* Attempts to load balance for scale can cause more data loss due to normal device operations and attendant buffer loss.
-A simple, robust single server (or shared-IP cluster) will provide better performance.
+* Attempting to load balance for scale can cause more data loss due to normal device operations and attendant buffer loss.
+A simple, robust single server or shared-IP cluster provides the best performance.

-* Front-side load balancing will cause inadequate data distribution on the upstream side, leading to data unevenness on the indexers.
+* Front-side load balancing causes inadequate data distribution on the upstream side, leading to data unevenness on the indexers.

 ## High availability considerations and challenges

 Load balancing for high availability does not work well for stateless, unacknowledged syslog traffic.
-More data will be lost than if you use a more simple design such as vMotioned VMs.
-With syslog, the protocol itself is prone to loss, and there will be data loss (similar to CD-quality (lossless) vs. MP3).
-Syslog data collection can be made, at best, "Mostly Available".
+More data is preserved when you use a more simple design such as vMotioned VMs.
+With syslog, the protocol itself is prone to loss, and Syslog data collection can be made, at best, "Mostly Available".

 ## UDP vs. TCP

 Run your syslog configuration on UDP rather than TCP.

-The syslogd daemon was originally configured to use UDP for log forwarding to reduce overhead, as UDP's streaming method does not require the overhead of establishing a network session.
+The syslogd daemon optimally uses UDP for log forwarding to reduce overhead.
+This is because UDP's streaming method does not require the overhead of establishing a network session.
 UDP also reduces network load on the network stream with no required receipt verification or window adjustment.

-Although TCP uses ACKS and there should not be data loss, loss cann occur when:
+TCP uses acknowledgements (ACKS) to avoid data loss, however, loss can still occur when:

 * The TCP session is closed: Events published while the system is creating a new session are lost.
 (Closed Window Case)
-* The remote side is busy and can not ACK fast enough: Events are lost due to a full local buffer.
+* The remote side is busy and cannot acknowledge fast enough: Events are lost due to a full local buffer.
-* A single ACK is lost by the network and the client closes the connection: Local and remote buffer are lost.
+* A single acknowledgement is lost by the network and the client closes the connection: Local and remote buffer are lost.
 * The remote server restarts for any reason: Local buffer is lost.
 * The remote server restarts without closing the connection: Local buffer plus timeout time are lost.
-* The client side restarts without closing the connection
+* The client side restarts without closing the connection.
 * Increased overhead on the network can lead to loss.

 Use TCP if the syslog event is larger than the maximum size of the UDP packet on your network typically limited to Web Proxy, DLP, and IDs type sources.
 To decrease drawbacks of TCP you can use TLS over TCP:

-* The TLS can continue a session over a broken TCP reducing buffer loss conditions.
+* The TLS can continue a session over a broken TCP, thereby reducing buffer loss conditions.
-* The TLS will fill packets for more efficient use of wire.
+* The TLS fills packets for more efficient use of memory.
-* The TLS will compress in most cases.
+* The TLS compresses data in most cases.